Lucas-Schmucas/employee-management.io/README.md

 # Thoughts

 - I start with a test for the post route, to check for correct response and database saving.
 Therefore, I use the given csv and curl request.
 I don't use factories, to save time.
-"DatabaseTransactions" should also do the trick.
+"DatabaseTransactions" in the test should also do the trick.
 - I separated the Models for Employee and Address, this will pay of as the application grows.
-I could do more separation in models (country, prefix, gender), but only addresses is fine for now
+I could do more separation in models (country, prefix, gender), but only addresses is fine for now.
 - There are sometimes blanks in the csv file keys.
 I implemented them as part of the COLUMN_MAPPING.
 Not sure if it would be better to somehow sanitize it to add more error tolerance.
 Mixed feelings about that.
+- So what would happen if there is something wrong with the data, trying to get in the database.
+I choose for now to save no data, for consistency.
+Another attempt would be to make an upsert with logging and user feedback for the bad rows in the csv.
+- I am at a point where I doubt, that is really the best to separate employee and address.
+Because of the nature of the input, there has to be some kind of separation process, which will end in slower upload times.
+I think in the future it will still be better to have to models, because this is now just an api endpoint, but in a real application there would be some kind of managing and working with the data, where separate models would make it easier.
+Using the POST Route with lots of data also sounds like a "one per month/week/day"-task.
+So there will probably be no hard feelings if the upload takes 1 sec longer.
+-  It would be better to adjust the relationship to 1-n for employee-address.
+This enables employees to have like a work address, a private address and so on.

 # TODOs

+- Validation
 - Serialize missing csv attributes in model (age)
 - Packaging
-- Documentation
+- Documentation (maybe Swagger?)

 # Done